 Hopping down the bunny trail, hippity, hoppity, Easter’s here today!
 Happy Easter everyone!

 This weekend was a great weekend.
-I spent most of it selling things at the Fiddle Stick Festival in Greenfield, Tennessee.
+I spent most of it selling a variety of items at the Fiddle Stick Festival in Greenfield, Tennessee.

 I made my first sale earlier this week or last weekend when Angie Worley, bless her soul, asked me to make an Easter basket for her daughter Sydney Kate because Angie is out of town this weekend.
 Spoiler alert: Sydney Kate loved all of the stuff I picked out (of course).
 Angie did give me a list of suggestions.
 I threw in some extra things, too, for good measure.